canvasxyz/canvas-docs/docs/api.md

 ## Sources

-Sources are references to previous contracts.
+Sources are references to previous contracts, which can be used to soft-fork past applications by importing their actions.

 When running a contract with sources, we automatically join the libp2p gossipsub meshes for those sources, and process and import any actions seen on them.

-This allows contracts to be upgraded by effectively soft-forking previous contracts.

 ```ts
 const previousApp = "Qm..."